 Why don’t you use Asian vegetables?

 The answer is simple.
-We source our produce locally whenever possible and we do not always have access to Asian produce in VT!
+We source our produce through local businesses and we do not always have access to Asian produce in VT!
 We do make exceptions for items like gai lan, mango and coconut, etc., but we find that our local produce is just as delicious in our dishes as their Asian counterparts.
 We do, on occasion, get these special veggies like Thai and Indian eggplant and Chinese okra.
 We hope you do enjoy them when they are available!

-This Sweet & Sour Chicken isn’t red, what gives?
+This Sweet & Sour Chicken isn’t bright red, what gives?

 For starters, we are not a Chinese restaurant!
 While we do have some menu items that have names resembling some of your Chinese favorites, our dishes are fresh and healthy Asian fusion creations.
 Chef Chy cooks Cambodian and Thai dishes with his twist.

 The sweet & sour chicken has a tangy sauce served with chicken, pineapple & mixed vegetables.
 The chicken is not breaded and fried – it is stir fried, making this dish light and healthy!
 Same with our Sesame Chicken…you might be surprised when you first get this – it isn’t that sugary red/brown sauce.
 It is a thin brown sauce, stir fried with chicken and vegetables and served with toasted sesame seeds on top.
 Make no mistake, it is delicious and really healthy!
 Both of these dishes are very popular!